-Watch This Tense And Awkward Short Film, Shot in One Take By Drone | Fast Company

 Watch This Tense And Awkward Short Film, Shot in One Take By Drone

-“At The End of the Cul-de-sac” is a creepy short film that depicts a mental breakdown in suburbia, but it’s really about how society reacts to spectacle now.

-WHAT: A voyeuristic short that seems to be about a man’s mental breakdown, but it actually has a lot more on its mind as well.
+WHAT: A voyeuristic short that appears to be about a man’s mental breakdown, but actually has a lot more on its mind.

 WHO: New York-based filmmaker Paul Trillo.

 WHY WE CARE: A lot has been said about the public shaming of people like Justine Sacco, who fired off a gross tweet before getting on a plane and found herself newly jobless by the time she landed.
 Jon Ronson wrote a fascinating book about these kinds of phenomena.
 The latest season of Black Mirror tackled them in a fantastic episode too.
-But perhaps nobody has made a more succinct statement on the merging of technology and lynch mob mentality than the new short film, At The End of the Cul-de-Sac.
-Creator Paul Trillo uses a showoff-y, tech-angle format of shooting on a drone in a single, unbroken take to tell a story about public scrutiny… that isn’t the story you think it as at first.
+But perhaps nothing has made a more succinct statement on the merging of technology and lynch mob mentality than the new short film, At The End of the Cul-de-Sac.
+Creator Paul Trillo uses a showoff-y, tech-angle format of shooting on a drone in a single, unbroken take to tell a story about public scrutiny . . . that isn’t the story you think it as at first.
 The camera–floating eerily, like a disembodied spirit–captures a man pitching a fit outside the unbudging front door of a woman named Susan.
 A neighborly crowd gathers as his rant becomes more unhinged.
-Around 7 minutes in, things take a turn, but the entire film is designed, in every regard, to provoke maximum discomfort.
+Around seven minutes in, things take a turn, but the entire film is designed, in every regard, to provoke maximum discomfort.
 “I can’t tell if this is getting interesting or tedious,” a gawking bystander says at one point, filming the incident on his phone.
 You won’t have the same issue.

 Have a look below at the making-of video.